biga-ahk/biga.ahk/docs/README.md

 ## .print
-Prints the specified `value` to terminal or other standard output device.
+Prints values to terminal or other standard output device.
 Can be a string, or any other object to be converted into a string before written.

 #### Arguments